esmero/archipelago-documentation/docs/find_and_replace_action_webform.md

 ## Use Case Example

-In the following example configuration, for the selected 'Senju no oubashi (Senju great bridge) object, the *Media Type (type JSON key)* value of "Visual Artwork" will be replaced with the `type` JSON key value of "Photograph".
+In the following example configuration, for the selected 'Senju no oubashi (Senju great bridge)' object, the *Media Type (type JSON key)* value of "Visual Artwork" will be replaced with the `type` JSON key value of "Photograph".

 * Selection of Single ADO and `Webform find-and-replace` Action